Masked gunman arrested after opening fire outside Dallas federal courthouse

 The condition of the suspect is unclear and Dallas police say he is being sent to a local hospital.
 There were no other reports of injuries.

-Police are now working to determine whether there is a possible bomb in the suspect’s vehicle and a controlled detonation of the suspicious device was being set up, according to KDFW.
+Police later carried out a controlled detonation of a "suspicious device" inside of a nearby vehicle believed to be owned by the suspect.
 The ATF and Dallas County Sheriff's Department also are said to be assisting in the investigation.

 The scene is about a dozen blocks from the Winspear Opera House, where, on Monday morning, the new Dallas mayor and city council were being sworn in, a WFAA reporter tweeted.